* Weak Germany PMI fans ECB rate cut speculation

 * Slower China manufacturing growth helps yen recover

 * Dollar volatile vs yen on bogus AP White House blasts

 NEW YORK, April 23 (Reuters) - The euro dropped to a

-two-week low against the dollar on Tuesday after weak German
+two-week low against the dollar on Tuesday as weak German data

-data raised concerns about the health of the euro zone economy,
+raised concerns about the health of the euro zone economy and

 A survey showed Germany's private sector shrank for the